agsb/minute/docs/Minute.md

 The usability of a keyboard depends on the arrangement of the keys and many designs that belong to the history of keyboards.

-A great comparison of alternatives for [many](https://www.preprints.org/manuscript/202103.0287/v1), Other comparations as [classics keyboard](http://pinouchon.github.io/keyboard/layouts/2016/03/07/layouts-review-dvorak-vs-colemak-vs-carpalx-vs-workman.html) can also be used with modern ergonomic [splited keyboards](https://github.com/diimdeep/awesome-split-keyboards).
-Some [full-optimized](https://mk.bcgsc.ca/carpalx/?full_optimization) for continous use.
+A great comparison of actual alternatives were done by [Arno](https://www.preprints.org/manuscript/202103.0287/v1).

 Most of layouts uses frequency of words in corpus of books, as [New General Service List](https://www.newgeneralservicelist.com/) and
-[Google Books Ngram Viewer](https://books.google.com/ngrams) for quantification of letters.
+[Google Books Ngram Viewer](https://books.google.com/ngrams), [Project Gutenberg](https://www.gutenberg.org/) for quantification of letters.
+Some notes and statistics about [Corpus](https://github.com/agsb/minute/blob/main/docs/Corpus_Frequency.md) and [NGSL](https://github.com/agsb/minute/blob/main/docs/NGSL_Frequency.md)

 There is a catch to these statistics.
 They count occurrences of all words, not just the most frequently occurring words.

 The long-tail phenomenon distorts the representation of letter frequency.

 ## Alternative Frequency